Craig Houk

 "Craig's work never fails to surprise and delight me.
 He crafts some dark and often unsettling worlds populated with some of the most delightfully unlikable characters.
 Despite the darkness, he still finds humanity in his characters, opening them up for both our censure and our empathy.
 Similar to Pinter and Beckett (though far more approachable), Craig's plays capitalize just as often on silence as they do bombast, utilizing the theatrical space (and the spaces between) in unexpected ways to build tension and disarm the audience.
 If you find the darker side of life delicious, then look no further." -Eric Webb, Dramaturg and Director of Creative Development at The TheaterMakers Studio

-By downloading any of the plays below, you hereby acknowledge that Craig Houk is the sole owner of all rights in and to these plays.
+By downloading/accessing any of the plays below, you hereby acknowledge that Craig Houk is the sole owner of all rights in and to these plays.
 None of these plays may be produced or reproduced in whole or in part unless permission is granted by the playwright or his designated agents.
 For License Application & Fees Information or to Purchase a Copy of Brute Farce, of Syd, of Cooler, or of Cold Rain, please visit NEXT STAGE PRESS.
 Licensing and royalty information for all other works are available upon request through CRAIG HOUK directly.

 Picture